larayeung/standardblog/abcusdaccountability/readme.md

 ## District-Level Policy

+### Informed Consent

 ### Truancy Enforcement

-> "As we all know, the American public education system ceased to be an engine of ethnic cleansing in 1956 and any attempts to skip school afterwards is bad."
+> "As we all know, the American public education system ceased to be an engine of ethnic cleansing in 1956 and anything attempts to skip school afterwards is bad."

   &mdash; *Some Very Smart People™*